d4rkb4sh8/keyHack-kanata/README.md

 with L3 held on your right hand

 - access all the SYMBOLS needed with your left hand &nbsp;

+###  Layer 4 - Brackets

+with L4 held on your right hand

+- access all the BRACKETS needed with your left hand

+&nbsp;

+### Layer 5 - Numbers

+with L5 held on your left hand

+- access all the NUMBERS needed with your right hand

 ## Installation

 [](#)[](#installation)

 - To get keyHack, check out this repository with Git
 - Launch `kanata.kbd` with Kanata.
   - You can install Kanata by downloading a [pre-built executable](https://github.com/jtroo/kanata/releases).
   - Follow the installation details of your operating system.

 Windows

 Windows users might prefer to download the `kanata_winIOv2.exe` version as it fixes some weird bugs like C and V inversion.

-*Note: This tip has been tested for version 1.6.1 of Kanata.
-In later versions the `winIOv2` version might be the default.*
+_Note: This tip has been tested for version 1.6.1 of Kanata.
+In later versions the `winIOv2` version might be the default._

 Put the `kanata_winIOv2.exe` in the Kanata Arsenik folder, run it and you’re good to go!